-Singapore central bank slaps penalties on StanChart, Coutts in 1MDB-related probe
+Singapore slaps penalties on StanChart, Coutts in 1MDB-related probe

-NEW YORK From a whimsical enchanted winter forest-scape to candy-laden backdrops for festive fashion, New York department stores have spent a year conjuring up eye-catching holiday window displays.

-SINGAPORE Singapore's central bank said on Friday it imposed penalties on the local units of U.K.-based Standard Chartered Bank and Coutts for money laundering breaches related to Malaysia's scandal-tainted 1MDB fund.
+SINGAPORE (Reuters) - Singapore's central bank imposed penalties on the local units of U.K.-based Standard Chartered (STAN.L) and private bank Coutts for money laundering breaches related to Malaysia's scandal-tainted 1MDB fund and said it was nearing the end of its probes.

-The penalties - of S$5.2 million ($3.65 million)and S$2.4 million, respectively - were the latest punitive measures taken by the central bank in its crackdown on money laundering, having ordered the closure earlier this year of the local units of Swiss banks BSI and Falcon.
+The penalties - of S$5.2 million ($3.65 million) and S$2.4 million, respectively - were the latest punitive measures taken by the central bank in its crackdown on money laundering, having ordered the closure earlier this year of the local units of Swiss banks BSI and Falcon.

+The Monetary Authority of Singapore (MAS) is also in the process of issuing a prohibition order against Tim Leissner, Goldman Sachs' former Southeast Asia chairman.

+"These actions send a strong signal that we will not tolerate the abuse of Singapore's financial system for illicit purposes," said Ravi Menon, the managing director of MAS.

+"The supervisory investigations into the intricate web of international fund flows have been a learning experience for financial institutions as well as for MAS," he said.

-The inspection at Standard Chartered "revealed significant lapses in the bank’s customer due diligence measures and controls for ongoing monitoring," the Monetary Authority of Singapore said.
+The inspection at Standard Chartered "revealed significant lapses in the bank's customer due diligence measures and controls for ongoing monitoring," MAS said. bit.ly/2h0ZMJQ

 While the 28 breaches were "serious", the central bank did not find "wilful misconduct."